 Catch an old bus for a sightseeing tour of Dresden.
 The bus tour will be followed by a ride on an aerial tramway with an included lunch at the viewpoint restaurant before returning to the hotel.
 This afternoon, we will have some fun with a private charter train at the Parkeisenbahn in the nearby park.
 Included will be a visit to the shed with the locomotives being prepared (steam or diesel, depending on availability).
 Dinner is not included today, an opportunity to spoil your loved one.

 Thursday, 23 June 2022

 Travel by S-Bahn (suburban train) to Freital-Hainsberg, with time for a workshop visit or free time before joining a steam train to Kurort Kipsdorf.
 We will have a reserved carriage, an English-speaking local guide and an opportunity to sample the local herb liqueur and a typical local bread, the so called Speckfettbemme.
-Later this morning, transfer by bus to Glashütte to visit the watch factory before continuing to Pirna, an old town, with time to explore and enjoy lunch.
-This afternoon, ride one of the Elbe paddle steamers up the river to Bad Schandau.
+Later this morning, transfer by bus to Glashütte to visit the watch factory before taking a ride one of the Elbe paddle steamers up the river to Bad Schandau, dinner included on-board.
 A train will take us back to Dresden.

 Overnight Dresden.
 Breakfast, dinner.

 We leave Germany this morning as we travel by train to Prague in the Czech Republic.
 There will be time to relax and have lunch before touring the city on a historic tram.
 Included is a stop at the legendary Prague tram museum.